 Mac OS X frameworks of various Unix image format and GIS libraries, which are the base requirements for most software available on this site.
 For older systems, see the download archive.

 This is a convenience installer that includes all the current versions of the GDAL 3, GEOS 3, PROJ 6, SQLite 3, Spatialite 5, Rasterlite2 and UnixImageIO frameworks as of the major GDAL version of the package.
-The GDAL plugins and other extras are not included.
+Separate GDAL plugin installers are included for ECW, MrSID and GRASS formats.
 PDF read support is not available at this time, I am working on it.

 The individual frameworks are no longer available.

 Extra grid files for PROJ 6 can be downloaded from proj.org and installed manually.
+Grids for PROJ 7 can be installed with the projsync tool.
 Instructions in the GDAL Complete readme.

 These frameworks were designed to be easy to use as both normal frameworks for OS X apps, and as normal Unix libraries.
 This means that most of the time, configure scripts should need little or no changes to use these frameworks.
 Follow normal framework procedures for including them in Xcode projects, or for using them as frameworks in other software.
 All of these have been checked for framework-style includes internally or between them, such as #include <PROJ/projects.h> – many were OK as is, some needed some adjustments.